-The LUNA 2.0 is equipped with the ZH-L16 ADT MB PMG algorithm.
-PMG stands for Predictive Multi-Gas, meaning that when you program more than one gas mixture, the LUNA 2.0 will predict the switch to the higher oxygen concentration gas at the depth that you specified and keep you informed at all times with a comprehensive decompression schedule of all the gas mixtures that you programmed.
+The LUNA 2.0 Al is equipped with the ZH-L16 ADT MB PMG algorithm.
+PMG stands for Predictive Multi-Gas, meaning that when you program more than one gas mixture, the LUNA 2.0 Al will predict the switch to the higher oxygen concentration gas at the depth that you specified and alert you at all times with a comprehensive decompression schedule of all the gas mixtures that you programmed.